data-jesse/Assignment8/README.md

 - `Assignment 8.Rmd`: The R Markdown document containing the full analysis.
 - `Diabetes Health Indicators.csv`: The dataset used for the analysis (original from Kaggle).
-- `references.bib`: The bibliography file generated with Zotero and used for in-text citations.
 - `README.md`: This file.

 ## Key Methods